 Whether it’s the result of a sports injury, general wear and tear, a health problem such as diabetes or more, podiatry is the method of preventing, diagnosing, treating and rehabilitating anybody with abnormal conditions of the feet.
 This also includes the lower limbs, heels and ankles.
-Podiatrist London clinics are trained to keep you mobile, active and free from any painful ailments in the foot area.
+Podiatrists at Foot Corner are trained to keep you mobile, active and free from any painful ailments in the foot and lower limb.

 What’s the Difference Between a Podiatrist and a Chiropodist?

 There is a lot of confusion as to what the difference in the professions of podiatrists and chiropodists.
 The truth of this one is simple: There isn’t one.

 Podiatry is the more modern name for the treatments and the profession .
 The confusion stems from the fact that the United States changed the name in the 1960s because the ancient word ‘chiropodist’ was being confused with the word ‘chiropractor’ (an English word, and a doctor who deals with bad backs and injuries to that area).

 Foot specialists began to search for an new name, and they settled on podiatry, and podiatrist as the profession.
 However, because some professionals and countries decided to keep the name, there are still a lot of both podiatrists and chiropodists working today.
 As long as you book in for a foot treatment with a chiropodist and not a chiropractor, you should be OK.

 Podiatrists treat all manner of difference ailments to the foot region, including the following:

 - Toenail problems, such as thickened, fungal or ingrown toenails